aeturrell/deploy-api/README.md

 gcloud projects create YOUR-PROJECT-ID
 ```

-You may wish to add some numbers to the end of the project name to ensure it is unique.
-(Note that it needs to be the same as the project ID in your `terraform.tfvars` file, which we'll come to later.)
+You may wish to add some numbers to the end of the project name to ensure it is unique, as most obvious names are already taken.
+(Note that you will need to set the same project ID in your `terraform.tfvars` file, which we'll come to later.)

 Next up, switch the Google Cloud CLI to use this specific project: